-\Assay done at Vancouver General Hospital Special Chemistry Lab
+Assay done at Vancouver General Hospital Special Chemistry Lab

 Mycophenolate mofetil (brand name: CellCept; various generic brands) is available as 250 mg capsules and 500 mg tablets.
-Mycophenolate mofetil (CellCept® liquid) is available as a powder for oral suspension which must be reconstituted before dispensing.
+Mycophenolate mofetil (CellCept^{} liquid) is available as a powder for oral suspension which must be reconstituted before dispensing.
 When reconstituted the oral suspension contains 200 mg/mL mycophenolate mofetil (7).
+Mycophenolate mofetil is also available as a lyophilized powder for solution for intravenous infusion, resulting in a 500 mg/20 mL vial after reconstitution.

 Mycophenolate mofetil capsules and tablets are contained in a blister pack, which should not be opened until the dose is to be administered.
-Mycophenolate mofetil has demonstrated teratogenic effects in rats and rabbits therefore tablets should not be crushed and capsules should not be opened or crushed.
+Mycophenolate mofetil has demonstrated teratogenic effects in rats and rabbits; therefore, tablets should not be crushed and capsules should not be opened or crushed.
 Avoid inhalation or direct contact with skin and mucous membranes of the powder contained in the capsules or suspension (7).

-Mycophenolate sodium (brand name: Myfortic®; various generic brands) is available in two strengths of enteric-coated tablets for oral use containing 180 mg mycophenolic acid as mycophenolate sodium and 360 mg mycophenolic acid as mycophenolate sodium.
+Mycophenolate sodium (brand name: Myfortic^{}; various generic brands) is available in two strengths of enteric-coated tablets for oral use containing 180 mg mycophenolic acid as mycophenolate sodium and 360 mg mycophenolic acid as mycophenolate sodium.
 Tablets are provided in blister packs.
-The tablets are not be crushed or cut (8).
+The tablets should not be crushed or cut (8).